ECCC-MSC/open-data/faq/readme.md

     - 1 hour of volume scan for 1 radar without precipitation: ~ 4.5 Mb
     - 1 hour of volume scan for 1 radar with precipitation: ~ 13 Mb

-## Can I have archived radar data ?
+## Can I have archived radar data?

 Environment and Climate Change Canada does not have on online service to retrieve archived data.
 The data retrieval service from our archive is under a cost recovery policy.
 We charge 99$/hour it takes, with a minimum of 99$, to retrieve/recreate the requested data.
 The data by itself is free.